MadKimchi/react-lerna-monorepo/README.md

 Each package will have its own pipeline for deployment.

 ## How to build and run
-1. Core:
+1. Core: (will be updated)
 2. Core-UI:
-3. Applications:
+3. Applications: (will be updated)
-  app-rest -
+  - app-rest -
-  app-graphql -
+  - app-graphql -
-  app-auth0 -
+  - app-auth0 -